 To begin using certificates on your IoT device, you need the Breakout SDK for Trust Onboard.
 If you haven't already done so, take a look at the Prerequisites section to download and set up the SDK on your IoT device.

-Available Key certificates and the associated private key will be on the SIM card and can be read using the Breakout SDK.
-Your code will have access to the full text of the public and private keys and certificate.
-This is intended to be used with hardware that requires you to hand over this data for HTTPS communication.
-These live in a simple global platform applet that holds files with only read operations.
+Available Key certificates and the associated private key can be read out of the SIM card using the Breakout SDK.
+Your code will have access to the full text of the public and private keys and certificate in PEM form.

 Most frequently you will want to use Trust Onboard to establish a TLS connection.
 With low-level API you can implement the bindings for your own TLS library.
 We at Twilio have already implemented OpenSSL, mbedTLS and wolfSSL bindings for you to use.

 Please refer to the samples in Trust Onboard SDK for the detail of how to use these bindings.
 Below you can find short code excerpts demonstrating all the three use-cases.
 Error checking is omitted for brevity.
 On how to use OpenSSL, CURL, mbedTLS and WolfSSL, refer to the documentation of these specific libraries.